How to Dispose of a Lamp Safely?

 Lamp with intact bulbs (for safety reasons)

 Note: This information is for reference only and may be subject to change over time.
 Please contact recycling and donation centers directly, as well as check with your local organizations for the most up-to-date information.
+And if you know of any other organizations or more effective ways to dispose of a lamp, feel free to comment below this article so Hirosart and other readers can learn from you!

 And that’s how to dispose of a lamp in the right way.
 By following these guidelines and taking proper precautions, you can safely handle and discard lamps, thereby minimizing potential health risks and environmental impact.
 Always remember to prioritize safety and stay informed about local regulations to contribute to a safer community.